 The EDUCATION COMMITTEE

 mission is to provide educational and designation courses and curriculum to keep the membership current and trained in the requirements of their profession and continually strive to raise the level and quality of professionalism within the industry and profession.
 It plans, conducts, and oversees study programs and seminars, including those offered by BOMI International and BOMA International and sponsored by BOMA/Suburban Chicago.
 The Education Committee meets six times a year in Schaumburg.
-Chair: Kim Place, RPA
+Chair: Patti Pierce, RPA ,LEED AP

 The EMERGENCY PREPAREDNESS COMMITTEE